 How to Deal with Anger in 60 Seconds

-How to temper that temper and get your chill back.
+Temper that temper and get your chill back.

 A teenaged Kristin Cavallari, clad in a denim skirt the size of a Pinkberry cup, is dancing atop a bar awash in a leprechaun-green glow.
 She wags her fingers in the direction of Sam, a character producers appear to have deemed too dull to say any actual words.
-Her on-again-off-again-on-again-off-again-on-again boyfriend, Stephen, watches from the wings, downing his seventeen-year-old sorrows in a Dixie cup of tequila.
+Her on-again, off-again, on-again, off-again, on-again boyfriend, Stephen, watches from the wings, downing his seventeen-year-old sorrows in a Dixie cup of tequila.

 “What the f*ck is your deal, bitch?” he slurs.
 “I can get so much better than you, I don’t even care.”